Tooth Extraction Near You

 If you are looking to receive tooth extractions in West Edmonton, contact our dental clinic to schedule a consultation.
 At Aldergrove Dental Clinic, we strive to provide our patients with dental extractions near you that you can trust.

-Tooth Extraction in NW Edmonton
+Looking For Tooth Extraction in West Edmonton

 The Types of Tooth Extractions Near You

 Tooth extractions can be categorized into simple and surgical extractions.
-A simple tooth extraction occurs when your tooth is visible in your mouth, typically in the case of a severely decayed, or damaged tooth, or if you have braces.
+A simple tooth extraction occurs when your tooth is visible in your mouth, typically in the case of a severely decayed or damaged tooth or if you have braces.
 A surgical extraction, on the other hand, is an operation that consists of the removal of a tooth that isn’t visible in your mouth.
-A tooth that isn’t visible in your mouth, may have not erupted or broken off.
+A tooth that isn’t visible in your mouth may not have erupted or broken off.

 Post Extraction and Recovery

 You will need to follow all your dentist’s oral care instructions after your tooth extraction.
-Your dentist will instruct you to stick to soft foods for the first few days following the extraction and avoid brushing the affected area.
+Your Callingwood dentist will instruct you to stick to soft foods for the first few days following the extraction and avoid brushing the affected area.